dicksont/retoken/README.md

 ## Features

 ### <a name="inplace">In-place Extraction & Storage</a>
-Tokens are neatly kept in a single array.
+Because the retoken Tokenizer class is subclassed directly from an array, tokenization occurs within the context of an array.
+Extracted tokens are essentially elements of the array, and can be manipulated as such.

 ### <a name="retraction">Retraction</a>
-Extraction can be undone.
-State/tokens can be modified & back-tracked.
+Tokens can be re-incorporated back into the untokenized string via a process we call retraction.
+Retraction can be used to undo extraction.

 ### <a name="crossplatform">Cross-platform</a>
-Should work under various environments including the following:
+This library should work under various environments including the following:
 * Browser script tags
 * AMD loaders
 * Node.js modules

 ###  <a name="footprint">Light footprint</a>
+Retoken is relatively light.
+It is:

-1. Single file
+1. Single file,
-2. < 500 lines unminified
+2. < 500 lines unminified,
-3. No runtime dependency
+3. Free from runtime dependencies

 ## Installation
 ### Node